igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles
-This repository contains set of programming problems that are meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries solutions are here as well).
+This repository contains set of programming problems that are meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries hints and solutions are here as well).
 These challenges will help you to prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews by revealing certain tricks, present problem solving strategies and train your mind to thing is specific way.